When you picture someone with acne, chances are you envision a pubescent, hormonal teenager.

 Research shows that acne risk was higher among women whose parents or siblings had adult acne.
 People who have a genetic predisposition for acne are likely to get adult acne too.

-Adding all of these factors together can have a number of effects on a person, male or female.
+Adding all of these factors together can have a number of effects on a person, male or female, which is why a visit to a dermatologist is sometimes the best way to go.
 Stress and hormones can cause hairloss for example.
 Of course, there are some theories that mention that it is also hereditary, so even if you watch what you put in your body and make sure you don’t live a very stressful lifestyle you could still end up dealing with it.
 One’s own image is such an important thing, and both men and women are seriously affected by such a serious change as losing your hair, or even hair thinning.
 Losing your hair can feel so frustrating and stressful, and this helplessness could lead to high stress levels that could make it worse, or lead to other health issues.
 If perhaps hairloss cannot be prevented, there are things that can be done to try to mitigate the effect of the added stress.
 Some people opt for a human hair wig, and with so many variants and this service being so personalized, it is not difficult to transition to using one regularly.
 If no one is aware then that is a weight off your shoulders for sure.

 Book an appointment with us to help you with your acne issues!
 Call (905) 503-7546.